If you have a WorkPro account, you will have received a confirmation email from no-reply@workpro.com.au containing your username.

 At least one of the documents must include a photo of the applicant.
 In addition, the documents must show the same name as the claim, or evidence of a change of name is also required.
 The following are not acceptable:

-When individuals and organisations seek to conduct an online Nationally Coordinated Criminal History check, a key concern should be the security of the system and processes given the sensitive nature of the information.
+When individuals and organisations seek to conduct an online Nationally Coordinated Criminal History Check, a key concern should be the security of the system and processes given the sensitive nature of the information.

-WorkPro has been accredited by the ACIC since 2012 and its online Nationally Coordinated Criminal History check service is secured in line with the Australian Criminal Intelligence Commission’s stringent security and audit terms.
+WorkPro has been accredited by the ACIC since 2012 and its online Police Checking Service is secured in line with the Australian Criminal Intelligence Commission’s stringent security and audit terms.
 WorkPro regularly undertakes internal and external audits to ensure it remains in line with the Australian Government’s legislated requirements.

 WorkPro manages compliance standards on your behalf, ensuring data is properly and securely stored, archived and destroyed in accordance with national laws.

 The application and results certificate are stored for 12 months within WorkPro.
-After 12-months, the certificate is permanently destroyed with only the outcome of the check available for viewing permanently as a reliable audit trail.
+After 12-months, the certificate is permanently destroyed with only the outcome of the NCCHC available for viewing permanently as a reliable audit trail.

 The applicant does have the right to request their results certificate to be destroyed after 90 days.
-The process that needs to be followed by an applicant to request their check is destroyed is formal and managed directly between the applicant and WorkPro.
+The process that needs to be followed by an applicant to request their NCCHC is destroyed is formal and managed directly between the applicant and WorkPro.

 A candidate must be at least 16 in order for a Nationally Coordinated Criminal History Check to be completed.
 In addition, anyone under the age of 18 must have the informed consent of a parent, guardian or legal representative.